LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Both openEHR (Sect.
 3.7.2.7) and HL7 FHIR (Sect.
 3.7.2.3) enable the creation of common information models, derived from a reference model.

 Semantic integration can be elegantly and thoroughly supported by health data dictionaries.
-Such medical data dictionaries are central catalogs of health-related concepts and terms that offer the possibility of representing the semantic relationships among all data stored in a health information system and of linking that local vocabulary to internationally standardized nomenclatures and knowledge sources (“terminology linking” in openEHR).
+Such medical data dictionaries are central catalogs of health-related concepts and terms that offer the possibility of representing the semantic relationships among all data stored in a health information system and of linking that local vocabulary to internationally standardized nomenclatures and knowledge sources ("terminology linking" in openEHR).
 Such health data dictionaries (sometimes also called Medical Data Dictionaries, MDD) can be independent application components or part of existing application components.

 ### 3.8.3 User Interface Integration
 User interface integration is guaranteed when different application systems represent data and organize their user interfaces in a unified way.